oplS17projects/Simple-Gomoku/README.md

 ### Analysis
 We use data structure matrix in our project.
 To be specific, we have a matrix named *Board* in our Board class, each element in the matrix is a stone object.
 By using matrix, there’s no need to refer to each stone and we can easily get access and manipulate.
 Another example of data abstraction is a point structure that we used for representing x and y coordinates.

-We will make a *Stone* class, which contains the color, coordinates, if taken about the stones.
+We will make a *Piece* class, which contains the occupied status, coordinates.
 The *Board* class which holds 15 by 15 stones in the form of matrix with procedures allows manipulations; and a *Game* class where the game takes place on.
 It basically creates an abstract interface that allows the manipulation of stones.
 It lets the players place stones in turns, updates boards, and evaluates each positions based on current board for PvE mode.

 Since we have a matrix of stones, it would be extremely helpful to use filter to manipulate the stones in matrix.
 One usage we are thinking about is to use filter to filter out the isolated stones.We keep the same-color stones in a new matrix and use recursive function to detect if the same color stones are 4-in-a-row, 3-in-a-row in horizontal, vertical or diagonal directions while making decision about where the computer should draw the next stone.
 We are also planning to use filter to find stones that satisfies certain features.